mrdandelion6/Autoclean-Physics-Club-Membership-Data/README.md

 ```bash
 python clean_members.py
 ```
+You can adjust the global variables `PLOT_OUTPUT_PATH` and `PLOT_TITLE` as needed.
+Note that the usage for the cleaning script is **very specific to the format of the Google Sheet being used** for keeping track of the membership list.
+However, it still provides a great foundation which can be easily tailored to your own column names and logic.

 ### Credentials
 The script requires a `key_secret.json` file to authenticate with the google sheet.
 This file should be placed in the same directory as the script.
 You will need to set up your own google project and create a credentials file.
 This can be done from the google cloud console by following the instructions [here](https://www.youtube.com/watch?v=w533wJuilao).